paritytech/substrate/srml/contract/COMPLEXITY.md

 ## commit

-In this function all cached values will be inserted into the underlying `AccountDb` or into the storage.
+In this function, all cached values will be inserted into the underlying `AccountDb` or into the storage.

-We are doing `N` inserts into `Map` (`O(log M)` complexity) or into the storage, where `N` is the size of the committed `Map` and `M` is the size of the map of the underyling overlay.
+We are doing `N` inserts into `Map` (`O(log M)` complexity) or into the storage, where `N` is the size of the committed `Map` and `M` is the size of the map of the underlying overlay.
 Consider adjusting the price of modifying the `AccountDb` to account for this (since pricing for the count of entries in `commit` will make the price of commit way less predictable).
 No additional memory is required.

-Note that in case of storage modification we need construct a key in the underlying storage.
+Note that in case of storage modification we need to construct a key in the underlying storage.
 In order to do that we need:

 - perform `twox_128` hashing over a concatenation of some prefix literal and the `AccountId` of the storage owner.
 - then perform `blake2_256` hashing of the storage key.